 Linen dishtowels are a kitchen essential around my house.
 They dry dishes, cover rising dough, clean up spills, and, in the hands of my three year old daughter, they are doll blankets, capes, and even wigs.
 I can’t think of anything I have ever sewn that gets more use.

-With a clever little hanging loop right inside the miter, these Classic Mitered Corner Dishtowels are just as practical as any I’ve made, but because I used a glorious Purl Soho Warsa Linen Bundle, they are also the most beautiful!
+With a clever little hanging loop right inside the miter, these Classic Mitered Corner Dishtowels are just as practical as any I’ve made, but because I used the glorious Purl Soho Warsa Linen, they are also the most beautiful!
 On a hook in the kitchen or over my daughter’s head, dishtowels never looked so good! -Molly

 To make 12 Classic Mitered Corner Dishtowels you will need….